-Visit our Hand Center to learn more about surgical and nonsurgical treatments for the hand and wrist.
+Visit our Hand Team to learn more about surgical and nonsurgical treatments for the hand and wrist.

 Hand pain in patients can be the result of a condition that has developed over time, such as carpal tunnel syndrome and arthritis, or of a recent injury from an accidental fall, such as a fracture.
 In some cases, and if not detected early, conditions such as carpal tunnel, pressure caused by repetitive motions on the median nerve, may create severe pain in the fingers, thumb, hand, and forearm.
 The most frequent causes of pain can be related to a condition that has transpired over time.